skakodube/instagram-replier/README.md

     "test": "jest --group=integration --watchAll --verbose --detectOpenHandles" },
 ```
-you can choose not to run unit or integration tests, but also nested test group:
+you can not only choose to run unit or integration test groups, but also nested test groups:
 ```
 "scripts": {
     "test": "jest --group=unit/services/bot --watchAll --verbose --detectOpenHandles"